-The table below represents the October 1st actual enrollments figures along with Peter Prowda's 2021-22 projection.
-The District needs to reasonably predict class sizes in order to budget for staffing requirements and material allocations.
-In the past, the District has relied on internal projections based on a five-year persistence factor for all grades and a three-year persistence factor on kindergarten.
-These numbers have proven to be reliable; however, it's good practice to have an outside consultant come in every few years and review the district as they perform an in-depth comprehensive study of the Town's economic growth, housing, birth rates, etc.
+The table below represents the October 1st actual enrollments figures along with Peter Prowda's projection.
+The District needs to reasonably predict class needs including staff and material allocations based on these projections.
+In the past, the District has been relied on internal projections based on a five-year persistence factor for all grades and a three-year persistence factor on kindergarten.
+The Prowda projection including birth rates with all data based on a five year persistence rate appears to more accurately reflect the current and potential future distribution of students.